 GeneCards Summary for PIK3C2A Gene

-PIK3C2A (Phosphatidylinositol-4-Phosphate 3-Kinase, Catalytic Subunit Type 2 Alpha) is a Protein Coding gene.
-Diseases associated with PIK3C2A include wandering spleen and trichinosis.
-Among its related pathways are Regulation of actin cytoskeleton and VEGF Signaling Pathway.
-GO annotations related to this gene include phosphatidylinositol binding and 1-phosphatidylinositol-4-phosphate 3-kinase activity.
-An important paralog of this gene is PIK3CB.
+PIK3C2A (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Alpha) is a Protein Coding gene.
+Diseases associated with PIK3C2A include Neuroleptic Malignant Syndrome and Status Asthmaticus.
+Among its related pathways are mTOR Pathway and MAPK Pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and phosphotransferase activity, alcohol group as acceptor.
+An important paralog of this gene is PIK3C2B.